The Wind in the Willows – Mr. Toad’s Wild Ride (1996)

 The story follows Mole whose home is bought up and marked for development by the evil Weasels.
 Working with his friends, Mole attempts to win back his home.

-Directed by Terry Jones (Monty Python and the Holy Grail, Life of Brian), the film has an ensemble cast including Steve Coogan (I’m Alan Partridge, Philomena), Eric Idle (Monty Python and the Holy Grail, Nuns on the Run), John Cleese (Monty Python and the Holy Grail, Fawlty Towers), Stephen Fry (Gosford Park, Sherlock Holmes: A Game of Shadows) Bernard Hill (Titanic, The Lord of the Rings) Michael Palin (Monty Python and the Holy Grail, A Fish Called Wanda) and Robert Bathurst (Cold Feet, Emma).
+Directed by Terry Jones (Monty Python and the Holy Grail, Life of Brian), the film has an ensemble cast including Steve Coogan (Alan Partridge, Philomena), Eric Idle (Monty Python’s The Meaning of Life, The Adventures of Baron Munchausen), John Cleese (Monty Python’s Flying Circus, Fawlty Towers), Stephen Fry (Gosford Park, V for Vendetta) Bernard Hill (Titanic, The Lord of the Rings: The Two Towers) Michael Palin (Monty Python and the Holy Grail, Time Bandits) and Robert Bathurst (Cold Feet, Toast of London (2013)).

 The production filmed at Dover Castle, which doubled as the Gaol as well as The Old School in Chiddingstone (now the post office) which features as the Welcome Inn where Toad dines before stealing and crashing a motorcar.